britram/rains-prototype/draft-trammell-rains-protocol.md

 Option 8 specifies that a querier's interest in a query is strictly ephemeral, and that future assertions related to this query SHOULD NOT be proactively pushed to the querier.

+Options 9-12 specify a client's preference in the server's mode of operation.
+A server is free to decide if it wants to follow the client's preference according to its configuration and policy.
+E.g. if a server determines it is used in a DDoS attack against a naming server, it stops forwarding queries to this server and only serve cached entries.
+Option 9 prevents the server to make a negative cache lookup and instead directly does a recursive lookup.
+Option 10 directly returns the section in a negative cache hit without checking if it is still up to date.
+Option 11 sends a nonexistence update query to the naming server in case there is a negative cache hit.
+Option 12 requests a notification response before the server forwards the query if there is a negative cache hit.
+This is especially useful with option 11 to get feedback early, e.g. to correct a typo.

 ## Assertion Update Query body {#cbor-auquery}